How to Find Sale Price

-In my experience, the biggest reason we fall victim to sales hype is because we don't have a written, prioritized list that contains wants and wishes that we have carefully predetermined to provide us with the greatest emotional return.
+In my experience, the biggest reason we fall victim to sales hype is that we don't have a written, prioritized list that contains wants and wishes that we have carefully predetermined to provide us with the greatest emotional return.

 For example, suppose you had such a list, and #1 on your list was "Find a flexible job that is less stressful and allows for creative self-expression."

-If that were the actual case I would guess that you are spending a lot of your time stressed out about your present job.
-And of course, one of the ways to temporarily escape that feeling is to do something nice for yourself -- like buy a new inanimate object.
+If that were the actual case, I would guess that you are spending a lot of your time stressed out about your present job.
+And of course, one of the ways to temporarily escape that feeling is to do something nice for yourself, like buy a new inanimate object.

-However, because you have a prioritized list you quickly recognize that, while the new inanimate object might offer a temporary escape from the discomfort created by your present job, it does nothing to eliminate the root cause of the discomfort.
+However, because you have a prioritized list, you quickly recognize that, while the new inanimate object might offer a temporary escape from the discomfort created by your present job, it does nothing to eliminate the root cause of the discomfort.
 Therefore, you say "no" to the purchase of the inanimate object and direct those time and financial savings toward discovering and pursuing a less stressful, more self-fulfilling career.

 Unfortunately, most people don't have such a list, leaving corporate America free to make billions of dollars off of people who are forgoing what would truly make them happy, for the sake of small temporary escapes from what is making them the most unhappy.